Metropolitan Stadium: Wrestling

 Numerous wrestling matches were held at Metropolitan Stadium, including contests featuring Hard Boiled Haggerty, Bob Geigel, Wilbur Snyder, Kay Noble, Lord Littlebrook, Verne Gagne, Gene Kiniski, Rene Goulet, Larry Hennig, Hans Schmidt, Mad Dog Vachon and Dick the Bruiser.

 Final years and demise

 Although the Met was responsible for bringing MLB and the NFL to the Twin Cities, it had not aged well.
 By the early 1970s, the Vikings were making noises about moving out.
 For instance, there was no prospect of building permanent seats along third base.
 The Vikings weren't willing to pay to build seats in an area that would have been in the end zone in the football configuration, and the Twins couldn't afford it.
-Discussions for a new stadium actually began in 1970, with six years remaining in both the Twins' and Vikings' leases.
 At one point, there were plans to place a dome over Metropolitan Stadium, or build a new football stadium located between the Met and the Met Center, which had opened in 1967 just north of the Met.
+It soon became apparent that, at the very least, the Vikings would need a new stadium.
+As part of the AFL–NFL merger, the NFL declared that stadiums with less than 50,000 seats were inadequate for its needs; at its height the Met only seated 49,700 people for football (48,400 at the time of closure) and any expansion would have resulted in seats that would have been of no use for the Twins during baseball's regular season.
+However, the Vikings would not even consider playing at the University of Minnesota's Memorial Stadium even on a temporary basis.